Healthy Avocado Salmon Salad

-You either love it or you hate it, but tuna salad was a staple in our house growing up.
+Tuna salad was a household staple growing up.
 We'd add it to toasted sourdough bread, scoop it up with Triscuit crackers, or add it to a few crispy romaine lettuce leaves.
 My mom would throw together a few ingredients — freshly squeezed lemon juice, sea salt and black pepper, mayo, and capers — and we would dive right in.

-Since then, though, my palate has changed.
-I don't crave tuna salad like I used to.
-I'm also weary of toxins and contaminants in the environment, and certain types of tuna do have high mercury levels (also, most canned tuna is loaded with sodium).
+Fast forward 15 years, and I don't crave tuna salad like I used to.
+I'm also weary of toxins and contaminants in the environment, and certain types of tuna have high mercury levels (also, most canned tuna is loaded with sodium!).
 You can read more about tuna's mercury levels here.
-Instead, I now opt for a hearty salmon salad made with Alaskan salmon, creamy avocado, spicy dijon mustard, salty capers, and fresh dill.
+Instead, I now opt for a hearty salmon salad made with Alaskan salmon, creamy avocado, spicy dijon mustard, aromatic capers, and fresh dill.

 If a can indicates that the fish is Atlantic salmon, keep in mind that Atlantic salmon is always farmed; this type of fish has essentially been driven to extinction in the wild.
 Farmed salmon, of course, is a poor choice due to antibiotic use, toxins such as PCBs (man-made chemicals like carbon and chlorine), and pollution of waterways (where the salmon are kept in vast pens).
 You should also try to avoid salmon that has been shipped overseas for processing.
 If the label tells you your salmon is a "product of Thailand," that means the fish was caught in the U.S., shipped across the world, processed, and then shipped back for sale.
 Appetizing?
 I didn't think so!

 All of that said, canned pink or sockeye Alaskan salmon is low in contaminants and high in heart-healthy omega-3s.
 It’s also ethically caught in Alaska and priced very well, making it a great choice all around.
-Now, there is no denying that fresh salmon is a powerhouse, but it's expensive and sometimes finding fresh, wild-caught sockeye is hard to do.
+Now, there is no denying that fresh salmon is a powerhouse, but it's expensive and sometimes finding wild-caught sockeye is hard to do.
 That's why I love canned salmon —it's cheaper, super versatile, and can be used in salmon cakes, salads, seafood stews, and pastas.
 That said, when I’m not buying canned salmon, Pride of Bristol Bay is my go-to!
 Their salmon is sustainably harvested, and I keep it in my freezer.

-For this recipe, you can easily add it to a bed of arugula or baby kale, use it as a spread on fresh bread, serve it with cucumbers, carrots, celery, or radishes, etc. The options are endless and I promise you won't miss the mayo.
+For this recipe, you can easily the salmon salad to a bed of arugula or massaged kale, use it as a spread on fresh bread, serve it with cucumbers, carrots, celery, or radishes, etc. The options are endless, and I promise you won't miss the mayo.
 It makes for a fast weeknight dinner, desk lunch, or weekend snack.
 Enjoy!

-1. In a large mixing bowl, add your canned salmon and pitted avocado.
+1. In a large mixing bowl, add the canned / cooled salmon and pitted avocado.
 Mash together.

-2. Into the large mixing bowl, add your apple cider vinegar, dijon mustard, minced garlic, and lemon juice.
+2. Into the large mixing bowl, add your dijon mustard, minced garlic, and lemon juice.
 Mix together.
 Fold in your capers, chopped dill, black pepper, and red chili flakes.

-4. Place the mixing bowl into the freezer for 10 minutes or into the fridge for 30 minutes.
+3. Place the mixing bowl into the freezer for 10 minutes (or into the fridge for 30 minutes).
 Serve chilled.

 This serves 2-4 people, but it can be enjoyed as leftovers the next day (just store in an air-tight container in the fridge).